Updated March 2023

 As a mom of two coffee is essential to life!
-I usually stop a few times a week either as a morning treat or as a destination for our afternoon walks.
+I usually grab my designer purse as a mom of toddlers, rally the kids in the car, and stop for a morning treat or as a destination for our afternoon walks a few times a week!

 How the new Starbucks reward program works